flycheck/flycheck/doc/manual/extending.rst

 Checkstyle, so we use the built-in :dfn:`error parser` :function:`flycheck-parse-checkstyle` to parse the output.

-Eventually we enable the syntax checker in PHP editing modes.
+Then we enable the syntax checker in PHP editing modes.

+Ultimately, we make the new syntax checker available for automatic selection by adding it to :option:`flycheck-checkers`.

 If the syntax checker does not provide any sort of structured output format, we have to parse the error messages from the textual output.
 To do so, we can use